FuLygon/homepage-proxy-server/README.md

 ## How it works

 Fairly simple, Homepage will make an API request of a specific integration via this API Gateway instead of directly into the target service.
-This API Gateway then makes a request to the target service to fetch the data, similar to how the existing Homepage integrations work, but it will process the response and only return the data needed by the Homepage.
+This API Gateway then makes a request to the target service to fetch the data, similar to how the existing Homepage integrations work, but it will process the response and only return the data needed back to Homepage.
 This way, no unnecessary data will be exposed to the public.

 Most of the integrations and mapping will be using existing implementation from [source code](https://github.com/gethomepage/homepage/tree/dev/src/widgets) by Homepage as a reference to process the data.

 If it's not possible to map the responding data for Homepage integration, then [Custom API](https://gethomepage.dev/widgets/services/customapi) will be used as a fallback method for integrating.
-This will also be used to some implement integrations that Homepage doesn't support.
-Since I _might_ as well using this repo to implement other integrations that I need but aren't supported by Homepage.
+I _might_ as well use it to implement other integrations that I need but aren't supported by Homepage.

 ## Supported Integrations